top of page

 The noun 'subterfuge' has an etymology rooted in Latin.
 It comes from the Latin words 'sub,' meaning 'under,' and 'tergiversari,' which means 'to turn one's back' or 'to change sides.'
 The term 'subterfuge' literally translates to 'to flee from under,' which metaphorically implies a deceptive act of avoiding or escaping something.
 Over time, the word evolved in English to describe any deception or trick used to hide, evade, or deceive someone or something.
 'Subterfuge' emphasizes the use of clever or underhanded tactics to achieve a goal while concealing one's true intentions, highlighting the deceptive and often elaborate nature of such maneuvers.

-Find the meaning of subterfuge
+Quiz: Find the meaning of the noun subterfuge:

 Try Again!